Bill France Sr.

 William Henry Getty France (September 26, 1909 – June 7, 1992) was an American businessman and racing driver.
 He was also known as Bill France Sr. or Big Bill.
-He is best known for founding and managing NASCAR, a sanctioning body of US-based stock car racing.
+He is best known for founding and managing NASCAR, a sanctioning body of American-based stock car racing.

 Early life

 France was born in Washington, D.C., the son of Emma Graham, an immigrant from Ireland, and William Henry France.
-His older brother James is buried in Rock Creek Cemetery, after his death at 11.
+His older brother James died at the age of 11.
 Big Bill skipped school as a teenager to make laps in the family Model T Ford at the high-banked 1.5 mi board track near Laurel, Maryland.
 He ran laps until there was just enough time to beat his father home.
 France worked at several jobs before owning and operating his own service station.
 He built his customer base by waking before dawn and crank-starting customers' cars in the middle of winter.

-France was familiar with Daytona Beach's land speed record history when he moved his family from Washington D.C. to Daytona in the spring of 1935 to escape the Great Depression.
+France was familiar with Daytona Beach's land speed record history when he moved his family from Washington, D.C. to Daytona in the spring of 1935 to escape the Great Depression.
 He had less than $100 in his pocket when they left D.C.
 He began painting houses, then worked at a local car dealership.
 He set up a car repair shop in Daytona at 316 Main Street Station, still in existence today as an event and entertainment venue.
 Malcolm Campbell and other land speed record competitors decided to stop competing for land speed records at Daytona in favor of the Bonneville Salt Flats later in 1935 because the track was getting too rutted.
 Daytona had lost its claim to fame.
 City officials were determined to keep speed-related events, events which had been a mid-winter source of revenue for area hotels and restaurants.